nextflow-io/nextflow/docs/script.rst

 String interpolation
 --------------------

-There is an important difference between single- and double-quoted strings:
+There is an important difference between single-quoted and double-quoted strings:
 Double-quoted strings support variable interpolations, while single-quoted strings do not.

 In practice, double-quoted strings can contain the value of an arbitrary variable by prefixing its name with the ``$`` character,